Things to do in Dumfries and Galloway

 A stunningly beautiful area of Scotland Dumfries and Galloway stretches from just south of Glasgow in the northern part to Gretna Green in the south and Stranraer to Langholm in the southwest of Scotland.
 Covering miles of rolling countryside and coast this area is a walkers paradise.

-What to do in Dumfries and Galloway
+- Things to do in Dumfries and Galloway

 You can visit Moat Brae – the house where J. M. Barrie spent time as a child.
 The house and gardens were the inspiration for Barrie’s Neverland when writing Peter Pan.
 When the house faced recent demolition the Peter Pan Moat Brae Trust fundraised to save the building.